 For instance, there still isn’t an option to report a player for using offensive language in-game, whether it’s via text chat or through the mic.
 The only reasons for reporting a player are exploiting, cheating, boosting, offensive username, and offensive clan tag — none of which address a potentially toxic player communicating in-game.

-- How to unlock the Marshal in Call of Duty: Warzone
+- The best perks in Call of Duty: Warzone